Lamp Circuit Power (LCP) testing

 EMC Bayswater can offer a NATA accredited Lamp Circuit Power (LCP) testing service.
-This test is required as part of the Victorian Energy Efficiency Target (VEET) scheme in Victoria (VIC) or the Energy Savings Scheme (ESS / IPART) in New South Wales (NSW) for lighting equipment.
+This test is required as part of the Victorian Energy Upgrades program previously known as the Victorian Energy Efficiency Target (VEET) scheme in Victoria (VIC) or the Energy Savings Scheme (ESS / IPART) in New South Wales (NSW) for lighting equipment.

 Testing is performed in accordance with latest Explanatory Note for Commercial Lighting.
-LCP testing is not a Regulatory Compliance Mark (RCM) testing requirement but a unique testing requirement for VEET and ESS schemes.
+LCP testing is not a Regulatory Compliance Mark (RCM) testing requirement but a unique testing requirement for energy efficiency schemes.

 Useful external website links: